-The District will conduct aerial larval control applications in the City of Palm Springs where detection of the invasive mosquito species Aedes aegypti has expanded rapidly.
-Eight applications are scheduled to take place on Saturday mornings between 5 and 7 a.m., weather permitting, starting July 29 through the end of September.
-The treatment product is applied in a manner that minimizes risks to human health, beneficial organisms, and the environment.
+The treatment product is applied according to label instructions and in a manner that minimizes risks to human health, beneficial organisms, and the environment.
 Residents may choose to stay indoors during and for 30 minutes after application as a best practice to reduce exposure.
 Learn more about the aerial larval control application:

-Due to continued West Nile virus activity in the East Valley, the District will conduct aerial ultra-low volume (ULV) applications in rural areas where the positive mosquitoes were trapped to lower the mosquito abundance and reduce the risk of disease transmission to humans by infected adult mosquitoes.
-The applications are scheduled between 3:00 a.m. and 6:00 a.m., weather permitting, on Thursday, July 20, Friday, July 21, and Saturday, July 22.
-Applications could be extended should there be any weather delays.
-Please see the map below for details.
+UPDATE (9/15/17): Due to continued mosquito-borne virus activity in the East Valley, the District will conduct aerial ultra-low volume (ULV) applications to lower the mosquito abundance and reduce the risk of disease transmission to humans by infected adult mosquitoes.
+Applications took place September 11-12, 9 p.m. to midnight and applications are scheduled 8-11 p.m., September 17-18, weather permitting.
+See the map below for details.

 Control of Adult Mosquitoes

 In the case of an increase in the number of mosquitoes in a particular area, or detection of an arthropod-borne virus in mosquitoes, wild birds, sentinel chickens or humans, the District may decide to conduct ground or aerial ultra low volume (ULV) adulticiding activities.